s-fuerst/Vahana.jl/docs/src/predator.md

 end
 ````

-We define two helper functions to move an agent to a new
+We define two helper functions to move an animal to a new
 position.
-This will always add a (pos)edge from the agent to the
+This will add a single (pos)edge from the animal to the
-cell at the `newpos` position.
-If the viewedge argument is
+cell at the `newpos` position, and for all cells in the manhatten
+distance of 1 also (view)edges from those cell to the animal and
-specified, (view)edges will also be added from the agent to the cell
+from the animal to the cell.
-and its neighbors.

 ````@example predator
-function move!(sim, id, newpos, posedge, viewedge = nothing)
+function move!(sim, id, newpos, posedge, viewedge)
-    move_to!(sim, :raster, id, newpos, nothing, posedge())
+    move_to!(sim, :raster, id, newpos, nothing, posedge)
-    if ! isnothing(viewedge)
-        move_to!(sim, :raster, id, newpos, viewedge(), viewedge();
+    move_to!(sim, :raster, id, newpos, viewedge, viewedge;
              distance = 1, metric = :manhatten)
-    end
 end
 ````